Vertical service code

-In North American telephony, VSCs were developed by AT&T Corp. as Custom Local Area Signaling Services (CLASS or LASS) codes in the 1960s and 70s.
+In North American telephony, VSCs were developed by the American Telephone and Telegraph Company (AT&T) as Custom Local Area Signaling Services (CLASS or LASS) codes in the 1960s and 70s.
 Their use became ubiquitous throughout the 1990s and eventually became a recognized standard.
 As CLASS was an AT&T trademark, the term vertical service code was adopted by the North American Numbering Plan Administration.
-The use of vertical is a somewhat dated reference to older switching methods and the fact that these services can only be accessed by a local telephone subscriber, going up (vertically) inside the local central office instead of out (horizontally) to another telephone company.
+The use of vertical is a somewhat dated reference to older switching methods and the fact that these services can only be accessed by a telephone subscriber, going up (vertically) inside the local central office instead of out (horizontally) to another telephone company.

 Feature definitions

-North America & elsewhere

-The following are the vertical service codes generally recommended by the North American Numbering Plan Administration for use in the NANP territories.
-Not all of these services are available in all areas, and some are only available to landline or cellular telephones.
+The following are the vertical service codes generally recommended by the North American Numbering Plan Administrator for use in the NANP territories.
+Not all of these services are available in all areas, and some are only available on landline telephones or Mobile phones.

 Local Area Signalling Services (LASS) and Custom Calling Feature Control Codes: